-The sole activity of Crédit Agricole CIB Finance Luxembourg SA (the "Company") consists of issuing Notes and / Warrants with returns linked to underlying share, index and / or fund.
+The sole activity of Crédit Agricole CIB Finance Luxembourg S.A. (the "Company") consists of issuing Notes and / or Warrants with returns linked to underlying share, index and / or fund.
 Crédit Agricole Corporate and Investment Bank (hereafter "Crédit Agricole CIB") systematically buys them and funds raised by the Company are systematically deposited to Crédit Agricole CIB (at market floating rate plus a margin used to cover general operating expenses of the Company).

-During the year 2022, the Company issued the following:
+During the year 2024, the Company issued the following:

-- 3 series of notes for an aggregate nominal amount of AUD 23,000,000 with an average legal maturity of 6.4 years; - 11 series of notes for an aggregate nominal amount of CHF 56,150,000 with an average legal maturity of 2.3 years; - 133 series of notes for an aggregate nominal amount of EUR 2,262,230,000 with an average legal maturity of 4.4 year; - 20 series of notes for an aggregate nominal amount of GBP 218,750,000 with an average legal maturity of 5.4 years; - 8 series of notes for an aggregate nominal amount of JPY 4,503,000,000 with an average legal maturity of 6.5 years; and - 92 series of notes for an aggregate nominal amount of USD 344,690,000 with an average legal maturity of 3 years.
+- 1 series of notes for an aggregate nominal amount of AUD 3,000,000 with an average legal maturity of 5.0 years; - 21 series of notes for an aggregate nominal amount of CHF 76,500,000 with an average legal maturity of 1.2 years; - 1 series of notes for an aggregate nominal amount of CZK 250,000,000 with an average legal maturity of 3 years; - 203 series of notes for an aggregate nominal amount of EUR 8,923,316,000 with an average legal maturity of 4.3 year; - 86 series of notes for an aggregate nominal amount of GBP 714,577,000 with an average legal maturity of 5.1 years; - 7 series of notes for an aggregate nominal amount of HKD 34,500,000 with an average legal maturity of 0.5 years; - 10 series of notes for an aggregate nominal amount of JPY 6,006,000,000 with an average legal maturity of 1 years; - 1 series of notes for an aggregate nominal amount of NZD 3,460,000 with an average legal maturity of 5 years; - 1 series of notes for an aggregate nominal amount of PLN 5,000,000 with an average legal maturity of 1 year; - 1 series of notes for an aggregate nominal amount of SEK 200,000,000 with an average legal maturity of 3 years; - 1 series of notes for an aggregate nominal amount of SGD 2,000,000 with an average legal maturity of 1 year; and - 407 series of notes for an aggregate nominal amount of USD 1,363,029,444 with an average legal maturity of 3.6 years.

 Proceeds of the issuances were placed on deposit with Crédit Agricole CIB to be applied for general corporate funding purposes and, occasionally, for specific structuration purposes.
-Each series of structured medium term notes is guaranteed by Crédit Agricole CIB.
+Each series of structured medium-term notes is guaranteed by Crédit Agricole CIB.

-In addition, the Company and Crédit Agricole CIB systematically enters into derivatives, such as swaps and options, in order to economically hedge the Notes, Warrants and deposits.
+In addition, the Company and Crédit Agricole CIB systematically enter into funded swaps or a combination of deposits and derivatives, such as swaps and options to economically hedge the Notes and Warrants.
 Consequently, the Company bears no net market risk and no credit risk other than the Crédit Agricole CIB credit risk.

-The Company is wholly owned subsidiary of Crédit Agricole CIB, who is in turn a wholly-owned subsidiary of Crédit Agricole S.A.
+The Company is a wholly owned subsidiary of Crédit Agricole CIB, who is in turn a wholly-owned subsidiary of Crédit Agricole S.A.

-As of December 31, 2022 the Company has issued forty notes that are listed on a regulated market:
+As of December 31, 2024, the Company has issued one hundred sixteen notes that are listed on a regulated market:

-- Fourteen are listed on the London Stock Exchange in London, England - Ten are listed on the Luxembourg Stock Exchange, Luxembourg - Three are listed on the Euro MTF, Luxembourg - Thirteen are listed on the Euronext in Paris, France
+- Five are listed on the London Stock Exchange in London, England; - Twelve are listed on the Luxembourg Stock Exchange, Luxembourg; - Three are listed on the Euro MTF, Luxembourg; - Thirty-seven are listed on the Euronext in Paris, France; - Forty-one are listed on the Irish Stock Exchange in Dublin, Ireland; - Thirteen are listed on the Börse Stuttgart, Germany; - Five are listed on the Stockholmsbörsen in Stockholm, Sweden.